You are currently not visiting the preferred language for your location. Do you want to go to your preferred language?

 We usually talk about three risks associated with blowing with compressed air:

 Open tubes are often used for blowing with compressed air.
-The turbulence this creates in the air generates noise.
-Silvent’s products minimize turbulence and create a uniform, smooth and straight laminar air flow, which reduces noise.
+The air turbulence this creates generates noise.
+Silvent’s products minimize the air turbulence and create a uniform, smooth and straight laminar air flow, which reduces noise.
 Read more about Silvent technology here.

 Silvent’s products are designed to help operators who work with compressed air on a daily basis.
 All data and technical information are based on tests carried out with compressed air.
 Silvent’s products are solely intended for use in blowing with compressed air.

 No, not if you are using a product that meets OSHA requirements.
-Such products regulate the pressure and make sure it does not exceed 30 psi in the case of a blockage.
+Silvent products are engineered to meet OSHA’s 30 psi static pressure requirement, in the case of a blockage.
 Learn more about OSHA’s requirements for pressure regulation here.